minnu1102/PoornaTrishithaPaladugu_HighBar_V2/README.md

 Feedback Loop: If these conditions are not met, the Evaluator rejects the hypothesis, and the graph routes execution back to the Insight Agent with a critique.

-📄 Example Outputs
+Example Outputs:-
 After a successful run, the system produces reports/final_report.json.

-Example Hypothesis & Validation:
+Actual V2 Run Output:

 JSON

 {
-  "hypothesis": {
+  "final_insight": {
-    "hypothesis": "ROAS dropped due to Audience Fatigue.", "reasoning": "Frequency increased from 1.2 to 3.8 while CTR dropped by 45%."
+    "hypothesis": "ROAS dropped due to significant CTR decline (Ad Fatigue).", "reasoning": "While Spend remained constant ($1000), Clicks plummeted by 48.91% (920 vs 470).
+This caused ROAS to drop from 138.0 to 70.5.
+The stable impressions rule out audience size issues, confirming creative fatigue."
   },
   "validation": {
     "is_valid": true,
-    "confidence": 0.95,
+    "confidence": 1.0,
     "critique": "Passed.
 Data supports the negative correlation."
   },
   "creatives": {
     "suggestions": [
-        "Stop Wasting Money on Ads That Don't Convert", "The #1 Secret to Lower CPA",
-        "Why Your Old Ads Are Failing"
+      "Are You Making This Costly Mistake?",
+      "The Secret They Don't Want You To Know",
+      "You Won't Believe What Happens Next!"
     ]
   }
 }

-🧠 Engineering Decisions
+Engineering Decisions:-
 LangGraph over Linear Chains: Used for state management and cyclic retries.

 Pandas for Math: Decoupled calculation from the LLM to ensure arithmetic accuracy.